Mephisto405/OptaGen/README.md

 ## Rendering Resources for OptiX

-[This Google Drive link](https://drive.google.com/open?id=1FKiPY7VtGvwdirNgEH6yYpHk_kPlnybE) offers 25 different 3D scenes and 30 HDRIs.
+[Our laboratory repository](https://sgvrdata.kaist.ac.kr:5051/sharing/Xx5VZ41dv) offers 25 different 3D scenes and 30 HDRIs.
 Most of these scenes were made by artists on [Blend Swap](https://blendswap.com/).
 Then they were cleaned up by [Benedikt Bitterli](https://benedikt-bitterli.me/resources/).
 On top of that, I massaged some geometries, textures, and OBJ so that the scenes are compatible with the [Optix-based renderer](https://github.com/knightcrawler25/Optix-PathTracer).

 ## How-to-Build